-A Session Profile is a special configuration file used to store your settings for a specific session.
-You can customize the settings for a particular host connection to meet your particular needs and preferences, then save your settings in a Session Profile.
+A session profile is a special configuration file used to store your settings for a specific session.
+You can customize the settings for a particular host connection to meet your particular needs and preferences, then save your settings in a session profile.
 When you open the profile, the Rumba session is configured with settings you designate.

-Session Profiles also provide a method for easily deploying standardized Rumba sessions to users.
-You can create Session Profiles for customized host display and printer sessions.
+Session profiles also provide a method for easily deploying standardized Rumba sessions to users.
+You can create session profiles for customized host display and printer sessions.

-All Session Profiles are stored in a subfolder of the Application Data or AppData folder.
-For example, an AS/400 profile would be stored at:
+All session profiles are stored in a subfolder of the AppData folder.
+For example, an AS/400 profile would be stored in: